 Virgo is the sign that rules pets, and your commitment could be simply to take your dog (or a borrowed pup) for a long, mindful daily walk.
 If you keep a brisk pace, it’s a great way to increase your heart rate and tap into some of the proven benefits of spending time with pets, like reducing stress and anxiety.
 In this interview with Oprah Winfrey, Eckhart Tolle explains how dogs and cats can help us become more enlightened.
 In his words, “I have lived with many Zen masters, all of them cats.”

 4. Learn to receive.

-Yes, altruistic Virgo is all about selfless service and even sacrifice—but that doesn’t mean you shouldn’t make yourself a priority.
-The spirit of service doesn’t just flow one way.
-The 2020 Virgo new moon reminds us to be receptive to the kindness and generosity of others.
+Yes, altruistic Virgo is all about selfless service and even sacrifice—but that spirit doesn’t just flow one way.
+The 2021 Virgo new moon reminds us to be receptive to the kindness and generosity of others.
 How often do you catch yourself saying, “I’ve got it handled,” or “I’m good!” when you’re actually overwhelmed and on the verge of a stress meltdown?
 Under this new moon in humble, modest Virgo, be willing to wave the flag and admit that you could use a hand.
 You know how good it feels to be there for others, so stop worrying about being a “burden” and give friends and family the opportunity to be there for you in return.
 Working as a team might just make life easier for all of you!

 5. Empty your cup.